bitovi/canjs.com/guides_source/recipes.md

 	...

-The `scope` object contains the component's state as well as defining some of its behavior.
+The `scope` object contains the component's state as well as methods that define some of its behavior.
 Here, this includes the `remove` function that was bound to the `can-click` event above.

 	...